ncphillips/truecoders.io/_faqs/computer.markdown

 This course is BYOC (bring your own computer).

-If you're completely unable to get access to a computer, [contact us](/contact).
+If you are unable to get access to a computer, [contact us](/contact).
 We'll try and work with you to get you up and running in some way.